CDOT FRISCO, CO

 At all times of the year, and especially during ski season, thousands of cars use SH-9 each day.
-Alternative routes for trucks, travelers, skiers, and hikers could result in hour long detours.
-To avoid this disaster, CDOT specified HDPE liners as this would provide a cost and time effective option that would provide an increase in flow, fish baffles, inlet control devices, and custom length sticks to work within right of way restrictions.
+Alternative routes for trucks, travelers, skiers, and hikers could result in hour-long detours.
+To avoid this disaster, CDOT specified HDPE liners as this would provide a cost and time-effective option that would provide an increase in flow, fish baffles, inlet control devices, and custom length sticks to work within the right of way restrictions.

-After looking at ovaled, large diameter HDPE pipe vs. Snap-Tite, all variables above were essentially equal.
+After looking at ovalled, large diameter HDPE pipe vs. Snap-Tite, all variables above were essentially equal.
 As a result, lead time was the deciding factor to avoid working into ski season.
-The sliplining, bulkhead, and grouting were completed within a week to reinforce the structural integrity and allow enough time for the GC to pave the road before winter traffic ramped up
+The slip-lining, bulkhead, and grouting were completed within a week to reinforce the structural integrity and allow enough time for the GC to pave the road before winter traffic ramped up.